jonhoo/fantoccini/README.md

 ## Examples

 These examples all assume that you have a [WebDriver compatible] process running on port 4444.
 A quick way to get one is to run [`geckodriver`] at the command line.
+The code also has partial support for the legacy WebDriver protocol used by `chromedriver` and `ghostdriver`.

-The examples will also be using `unwrap` generously --- you should probably not do that in your code, and instead deal with errors when they occur.
+The examples will be using `unwrap` generously --- you should probably not do that in your code, and instead deal with errors when they occur.
 This is particularly true for methods that you *expect* might fail, such as lookups by CSS selector.

 Let's start out clicking around on Wikipedia: